Dulguun12344/ShapeRounder/README.md

-# ShapeRounder ✨
+# ShapeRounder ✨ (v1.5)

 **ShapeRounder** is a powerful and precise Adobe Photoshop script designed to bring advanced vector path corner rounding capabilities directly into your workflow.
-Offering full per-point control, smart Bezier math, and a non-destructive editing process, it empowers you to refine any path with exceptional accuracy.
+Offering sophisticated filtering, per-point/per-corner control, smart Bezier math, and a non-destructive editing process, it empowers you to refine any path with exceptional accuracy.

 Unlike Photoshop’s native shape rounding—which is limited to specific live shapes like rectangles or rounded rectangles—ShapeRounder works universally on **any vector path**.
 This includes Work Paths, Vector Masks on layers, paths defining Shape Layers, and complex shapes drawn manually with the Pen Tool.

 > **Note**: The name *ShapeRounder* was inspired by a similarly named commercial plugin.
 However, this script is an **independent project**, built entirely from scratch as a **free and open-source alternative**.
 It focuses on enhanced precision, customizable options, and aims to replicate Adobe’s native curvature formula as closely as possible within the ExtendScript environment.

+---

+## 🌟 Change Log (Summary)

+*   **v1.0 (Initial):** Basic rounding for all points, angle filtering, custom point selection.
+*   **v1.1/v1.2:** Introduced **Point Type Filter** ("All", "Inner", "Outer") to selectively round corners based on convexity/concavity in "Edit All Points" and "Only Corners" modes.
+Corrected initial logic for Inner/Outer detection.
+*   **v1.3:** Enhanced **Custom Points** mode: The Point Type Filter now dynamically filters the list of points displayed, allowing users to focus on specific point types (All, Inner, Outer) for manual selection.
+*   **v1.4:** Refined **"Only Corners"** mode: This mode now strictly targets only *geometric corners* (points where two straight line segments meet, with handles coincident with the anchor) that also satisfy the angle filter criteria.
+*   **v1.5:** Added **"Custom Corners"** mode: A new mode that presents a list containing *only* the geometric corners of the path (further filtered by the Point Type Filter), allowing precise selection and radius assignment for true corners.
+The Point Type Filter is now always active and filters the list in both "Custom Points" and "Custom Corners" modes.

 ---